Amazon Black Friday deals 2019: the best offers and discounts

 Every year, Amazon breathlessly announces ahead of the sales event that THIS year will be its "biggest ever" event with thousands of discounts across products in its various departments.

-For 2019, it's making that "biggest ever" promise again, confirming that the Amazon.co.uk 2019 Black Friday sale will run for eight days from 00:01 on Friday 22 November until 23:59 on Friday 29 November.
-We assume those days will also apply to Amazon sales in other countries.
+For 2019, it's making that "biggest ever" promise again, confirming that the Amazon 2019 Black Friday sale will run for eight days from 00:01 on Friday 22 November until 23:59 on Friday 29 November.

 - Check out Amazon UK's Black Friday Deals page